h5md/h5md/draft.rst

 The following identifiers should be obeyed for the corresponding thermodynamic
 observables: ``total_energy``, ``potential_energy``, ``kinetic_energy``,
 ``pressure``, ``temperature``.
-These quantities are understood as "per particle", i.e., the are intensive quantities in the thermodynamic limit.
+These quantities are understood as "per particle", i.e., they are intensive quantities in the thermodynamic limit.
 (Note that ``temperature`` refers to the instantaneous temperature as obtained from the kinetic energy, not to the thermodynamic variable.)